-- Accurately recording and reporting activity and outcome data as required to support the Medicines Optimisation and CCG QIPP programme.
+- Accurately recording and reporting activity and outcome data as required to support quality improvement initiatives.

 - Performing structured medicines reviews and education for residents, in line with current procedures and adjusting as necessary to improve health outcomes and improve efficiency.

-- Providing prescribing support to nominated general practice(s) within the CCG including advice regarding the transfer of care procedures for care home residents.
+- Providing prescribing support to nominated general practice(s) within their ICS including advice regarding the transfer of care procedures for care home residents.

 - Providing domiciliary reviews to patients that are housebound in their own homes.

 - Providing education and training to colleagues including the safe and appropriate ordering, storage and administration of medicines within a care home environment.